florenttaralle/YAVAT/readme.md

 Implementation in Python3.
 It uses PyQt6 and ffmpeg.

 ## Features

+### Version 1.0.0

+- Move Annotations Up/Down
-- Create/Name/Delete Annotation Timelines.
+- Create/Edit/Delete Annotation Timelines.
-- Create/Label/Delete Events on a timeline.
+- Create/Edit/Delete Events on a timeline.
+- Move an event to another timeline.
 - Save/Load Annotations in a JSON-based YAVAT File.
 - Show named timeseries stored in the annotation file.

-## TODO / Suggestions
+### TODO / Suggestions

-- Implement moving event to another timeline.
+- Manage timeseries
+- Import timeseries from CSV file.
 - Implement Annotation Grid (like in ELAN)
-- Import timeseries from CSV file.
-- Delete timeseries.
-- Choose timeline & timeseries color.

 ## Getting Started